Latvia Golden Visa and Latvian Citizenship: A How-to GuideInvest in charming Latvia and obtain residence in the European

 If you’ve determined that you’re eligible to apply, obtaining residence is then a quick process.

 Unlike other places, Latvia requires that you invest before you apply for its residence.

 So, once you’ve chosen which type of investment you’re going to make, you will need to travel to Latvia and make it.

 Step 2: Apply for Residence in Latvia

 Next, you will need to fill out your application and submit it to the Immigration Department of Latvia, along with the accompanying documents that are required of all applicants and their dependents.

 After you submit the application, the waiting period is approximately two to three months.

-Once you’ve been approved as a Latvian resident, you will need to decide whether you want to physically reside in the country or not.
+Once you’ve been approved as a Latvian resident and have a valid residence permit issued, you will need to decide whether you want to physically reside in the country or not.

 After your first two years of residence, you must renew your first temporary residence permit every year until year five.
 This means traveling to the country, filling out paperwork, and pleasing the bureaucratic apparatus once you get your first temporary residence permit.

 Note, that there is no minimum stay requirement to renew your Latvian temporary residence permit.
 But you are expected to visit the country once a year to be eligible for an extension.

 Your original investment must be kept for the entire period of five years.

 Step 4: Get Latvian Permanent Residence by Investment

 This isn’t a necessary step in your Latvian Golden Visa journey.
 Rather, it’s a follow-up if you’re interested in spending more time in the country or eventually qualifying for citizenship.

 The Latvian Golden Visa program is just a residency program, not a Latvia permanent residency by investment.
 So, if you’d like to obtain the Latvia permanent residency by investment, you must have (physically) resided in Latvia for at least four years out of five.